learn-co-students/axi-da-project2/README.md

 """
 ```

+    "\nOur second model got slightly better scores on the training\ndata, but worse scores on the validation data.
+This means that\nit is a worse model overall, since what we care about is the\nability to generate prices for future LEGO sets, not the\nability to fit well to the known LEGO sets' features\n\nIt seems like adding in these other features is actually just\ncausing overfitting, rather than improving the model's ability\nto understand the underlying patterns in the data\n"

-## 3. Select the Best Combination of Features
+# 3. Select the Best Combination of Features

 As you likely noted above, adding all relevant numeric features did not actually improve the model performance.
 Instead, it led to overfitting.

-### Investigating Multicollinearity
+## Investigating Multicollinearity

 This potentially indicates that our model is performing poorly because these features violate the independence assumption (i.e. there is strong multicollinearity).
 In other words, maybe the minimum age, maximum age, and difficulty level are not really providing different information than the number of pieces in the LEGO set, and instead are just adding noise.
 Then the model is using that noise to get a slightly better score on the training data, but but a worse score on the validation data.

 While `LinearRegression` from scikit-learn has a lot of nice functionality for working with a predictive framing (e.g. compatibility with the `cross_validate` function), it doesn't have anything built in to detect strong multicollinearity.
 Fortunately the same linear regression model is also available from StatsModels ([documentation here](https://www.statsmodels.org/stable/generated/statsmodels.regression.linear_model.OLS.html)), where it is called `OLS` (for "ordinary least squares").
 Models in StatsModels, including `OLS`, are not really designed for predictive model validation, but they do give us a lot more statistical information.

-In the cell below, we use StatsModels to fit and evaluate a linear regression model on the same features used in the second model.
-Note that we will only see one r-squared value (not train and validation r-squared values) because it is using the full `X_train` dataset instead of using cross-validation.
+In the cell below, use StatsModels to fit a linear regression model on the same features used in the second model, then display the summary.

 ```python